Skip to content

 Flags Management

 Most customers create and configure flags via the Console UI.
 The management API is for infrastructure-as-code, CI/CD pipelines, setup scripts, and automated testing.
-Management operations are stateless HTTP calls — no WebSocket or connect() needed.
+Management operations are stateless HTTP calls — no WebSocket or start() needed.

 Create a Boolean Flag

-Create a boolean flag with a default value.
 The flag is created locally — nothing hits the server until save() is called.

 python